ejovo13/foreng/README.md

 of Kalamazoo College, and I am working with Fortran source code.

 Working through the textbook exercises taught me how to write high quality, well-documented code for Engineering applications.
-Demonstrations of some of the more interesting problems will be displayed in each chapter's subfolder's README.md.
+Demonstrations of some of the more interesting problems will be displayed in each chapter's subfolder's README.